k-mehalingam/Graph_based_Network_Representation/README.md

             **reset_vertices()**
             	Sets the value of the previous_vertex as empty. can be used after any traversal to reset the vertices.
 4. **Heap.py**
-		This file contains the implementation of the min heap which will be used for the calculation of the shortest path using Djikstra's Algorithm.
+		This file contains the implementation of the min heap which will be used for the calculation of the shortest path using Dijkstra's Algorithm.
 	**List of Attributes:**
 		heap: List[List[str, float]] - The array used to represent the min heap for the implementation.
 		pos: Dict[str: int] - mapper used to map the index value of the vertices with its indexes in the heap.